 National RTAP, "Emergency Procedures for Rural Transit Drivers" training module

 National RTAP, "Problem Passengers, Challenging Situations" training guide

 National RTAP, "Safety Training and Rural Transit" training module

-PennTRAIN (PA), "PennSCORE Operator Training Manual, Chapter 5, Defensive Driving"
+PennTRAIN (PA), "PennSCORE Operator Training Manual, Chapter 5, Defensive Driving" (No longer available)

 Ride Connection (Portland, OR), "Preparation, Safety and Training: Your Keys to a Safe Trip"